CrazyCoder/crengine-ng/README.md

    * WITH_LIBPNG - Use libpng library for png image support; default AUTO; variants: AUTO, ON, OFF
    * WITH_LIBJPEG - Use libjpeg library for jpeg image support; default AUTO; variants: AUTO, ON, OFF
+   * WITH_LIBWEBP - Use libwebp library for webp image support; default AUTO; variants: AUTO, ON, OFF
    * WITH_FREETYPE - Use FreeType library for font rendering; default AUTO; variants: AUTO, ON, OFF
    * WITH_HARFBUZZ - Use HarfBuzz library for text shaping; default AUTO; variants: AUTO, ON, OFF
    * WITH_LIBUNIBREAK - Use libunibreak library; default AUTO; variants: AUTO, ON, OFF